eikonoklastess/AirShare/README.md

 ### How to Use
  - Simply download the right apk for your android phone architecture and install it.
  - That's it!
-If you not sure how to establish the connection to your pc just click on the '?' icon.
+If you're not sure how to establish the connection to your pc just click on the '?' icon.
  - You can simply select any file and send it to your pc.

 ### Limitation